 Loans Under $50K

-The Duman Entrepreneurship Center Loan Fund makes loans up to $15,000 to businesses who can demonstrate that the loan will help grow the business.
+The Duman Entrepreneurship Center Loan Fund provides loans to businesses who can demonstrate that the loan will help grow the business.
 These are 3-year term loans, with very low-interest rates and no penalty for early repayment.
 There is a low loan application fee and closing cost.
 The owners must personally guarantee the loan and the owners credit history will be reviewed.

 Chicago, Illinois 60606

 The Access to Capital Program focuses on helping business owners develop a better understanding of their business finances by providing financial assessment and counseling, loan application assistance, and direct lending.